I activated the plugin and it didn’t block my post…

 Make sure you log out of the admin before you test.
 If you are logged in as admin, you will be able to click through to view the post.
 (To know if you are logged in, we suggest using the WP-Members login widget, included in the installation.)

 Check your settings for both posts and pages.
 The default installation is to block posts by default but not pages.
+If you’ve installed the plugin and intend to block pages, you will need to set that in the plugin’s options.

 How can I show the user’s login status?